Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/transition.md

 </ContentPage.TransitionNames>
 ```

-The names (such as OpacityAndPositionAnimation and OrientationAnimation in the sample) are according to the file name of transition's XAML.
+In the preceding example, `OpacityAndPositionAnimation` and `OrientationAnimation` are the transition names.

-## The XAML file shall be put in folder res/Animation
+The XAML file shall be put in folder of **res/Animation**

 ![PathForTransition](./Pictures/PathForTransition.PNG)